opencybersecurityalliance/stix-shifter/adapter-guide/cli-quick-lab.md

 }
 ```

 Each observed-data object contains a numbered set of cyber-observable objects.
+The properties on the cyber-observable object store the data returned from the data source.
+See the [STIX 2.0 standard](https://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html) for more on cyber observable objects.

 ## Setup

+### Prerequisites

+* Python 3
+* pip
+* venv
+* Ability to run bash commands

 ### 1. Open a terminal and install a Python Virtual Environment